ipa320/jenkins_setup/README_DETAILED.md

 Below you will find a detailed description of the purposes of the Cob-Pipeline.
 A short description of the setup process can be found in the [minimal Jenkins Guide](README.md).
 Read this first.
 Further information are given below.

 ###Version
-The plugin and this manual are developed and tested for Jenkins CI v1.514.
+The plugin and this manual are designed and tested for Jenkins CI v1.514.

 ###Table of Contents
 * [Software Structure](#software-structure)